 I wanted to share a few simple ideas for discussing the importance of honesty and what it means to be trustworthy.

 To prepare, buy a bag of frozen peas and place them in a ziploc bag (allow them to thaw).
 Then buy a bag of candy (ideally green but it can be anything.)
 Tell students you have some candy for them and pass it out.
 Allow students to eat their candy.
 Ideally someone will realize it’s not candy.
 Tell them you’re sorry…you were just teasing them.
 THEN pass out the candy.
 You should have one or two students that say they don’t believe you.
 Explain that because you lied to them once, it’s hard for them to trust you again.
 That’s just like in real life!
 When we lie (even to be funny) it’s hard for others to trust us again.

 2. Real Life Examples

 Another way to engage students in discussions about honesty is to have them think of times they were honest (or dishonest) at home, at school, and in the community.
 Anytime we can tie learning to their personal experiences, we’re helping them make deeper connections.

 Anytime we discuss honesty, it’s important to discuss thinking about our words.
 We don’t want students to think “being honest” means they can walk around being rude to their friends.
 Some things need to be said and some don’t.
 Sorting different things we might say allows students to practice thinking before they speak.

 Here are a list of my favorite read-alouds about honesty.
 You can find the links below.

 Here are some of my favorite videos for honesty!

 Do you have other ideas for teaching honesty?
 I’d love to hear them!
-All of these ideas and more can be found in my Honesty Curriculum on Teachers Pay Teachers!
+You can find these ideas and tons more in my Honesty curriculum!
+Click the image to learn more!